Movatterモバイル変換

 Terminal

 Jersey is part of theCommon Travel Area, which means that there are limited identity card checks before boarding a flight to the UK or the Republic of Ireland.
-There would be full passport check when travelling to or from other countries, however.
+There are full passport checks when travelling to or from other countries, however.

 Airlines and destinations